Functional Neurologic Disorder (FND) in Children and Young Adults: Symptoms, Causes, and Treatment

 Seizure-Like Episodes

 Some young people experience episodes that resemble seizures but are not caused by epilepsy.
-These are sometimes called functional seizures or non-epileptic seizures.
+These are sometimes called functional seizures, psychogenic non-epileptic seizures, or non-epileptic events.
+Diagnosis often requires evaluation by a neurologist, and video EEG may be used when available (Kozlowska et al., 2023).

 Cognitive and Physical Symptoms